Subscribe to updates

 Enfield Chase Landscape Recovery Project

-A significant portion of the meeting was scheduled to be dedicated to the Enfield Chase Landscape Recovery Project (ECLR).
-This ambitious initiative aims to restore nature across approximately 1,500 hectares of farmland and parkland in the north-west of Enfield, making it the largest rewilding project in London.
-The project is designed to attract substantial government and private investment for habitat improvements, which are expected to yield multiple benefits for the borough.
-These include increased climate resilience, improved public access to nature for amenity and recreation, and the provision of vital habitats for wildlife.
+The Cabinet agreed to proceed with the Enfield Chase Landscape Recovery Project, a significant environmental initiative aimed at restoring nature across approximately 1,500 hectares of farmland and parkland in the north-west of Enfield.
+This project, which will be the largest rewilding project in London, aims to deliver a wide range of benefits including increased climate resilience, improved access to nature for recreation, and the creation of vital habitats for wildlife.

-Surplus Property Disposal – Land at New Cottage Farm
+Surplus Property Disposal – Land at New Cottage Farm, J24, M25, The Ridgeway, Enfield

 Quarter 2 2025/26 Performance Report